Captain of Your Ship

-"Captain of Your Ship" is a pop song, first recorded by the US girl group Reparata and the Delrons, and released as a single in 1968 on the Bell record label.
-It was written by Kenny Young and Ben Yardley.
-It reached No. 13 on the UK chart.
+"Captain of Your Ship" is a pop song, first recorded by the US girl group Reparata and the Delrons and released as a single in 1968 by Bell Records.
+It was written by Kenny Young and Ben Yardley and reached No. 13 on the UK singles chart.

 Background

-The song is unusual in its atmospheric use of sound effects (foghorn, ship's bell, Morse code) and features psychedelic instrumentation and treatments including electric sitar, backwards piano, filtered vocals and phasing.
+The song is unusual in its atmospheric use of sound effects (foghorn, ship's bell, Morse code) and features psychedelic instrumentation and treatments including electric sitar, backward piano, filtered vocals and phasing.
 Lead singer Mary Aiese O'Leary told Mojo magazine in May 2008, "I thought it was horrible — the foghorn, the way they had changed my voice with effects.
 But I grew to like it, and it afforded the opportunity to go over to London ...
 In America, it fizzled.
 People in England liked quirkier stuff, and 'Captain of Your Ship' was quirky."

 Some sources wrongly credit Lorraine Mazzola with the lead vocal on the recording of "Captain of Your Ship".
-However a filmed live performance from German television, widely available on video sharing websites, shows Mary Aiese singing lead.
+A filmed live performance from German television, widely available on video sharing websites, shows Mary Aiese singing lead.
 The confusion may have arisen because Mazzola did become lead singer of the live group the following year, when Mary Aiese took a break from performing live.
 The filmed performance, with an introduction in German by Dave Lee Travis, appears to be the only existing archive television footage of the group from their 1960s heyday.